ExitValue.ai

 Is permanent placement worth more than per-diem staffing?

-Yes — meaningfully.
-Permanent placement carries 25-40% EBITDA margins versus 6-10% for travel/per-diem because there's no contract labor cost flowing through the P&L. Multiples reflect this: permanent placement firms trade at 6-9x EBITDA SMB and 8-12x mid-market, versus 4-6x for travel-heavy agencies.
+Yes, meaningfully.
+Permanent placement carries 25-40% EBITDA margins versus 6-10% for travel/per-diem because there's no contract labor cost flowing through the P&L. Multiples reflect this: permanent placement firms trade at platform-tier earnings multiples SMB and 8-12x mid-market, versus 4-6x for travel-heavy agencies.

 What credentialing infrastructure do buyers look for?